top of page

 Unfortunately, we are lead to believe that we need to "diet" to be healthy, and that by losing weight, we will become "healthier".

-In most cases, weight loss diets are not nutritionally adequate or sustainable.
-And while most diets do provide short term weight loss (<1yr), there is solid evidence to suggest that Diets Don’t Work.
+In most cases, weight loss diets are not nutritionally adequate, personal or sustainable.
+And while most diets do provide short term weight loss (<1yr), there is growing evidence to suggest that diets don’t work.

 photo-1450152021501-598b36b17449.jpg